Life's "Little" Temptations (Part 3. The Pride Of Life)

 Of kingship: "Jesus answered, "My kingdom is not of this world.
 If my kingdom were of this world, My servants would fight, so that I should not be delivered to the Jews; but now My kingdom is not from here."
 (John 18:36)

-It was not like Jesus did not think of these things.
-He told his followers for example, to regard their appearance (as they normally would) when they were fasting.
-He said He is a king.
+It was not like Jesus didn't consider these things.
+He told his followers, for example, to regard their appearance (as they normally would) when they were fasting.
+He said He is a King.
 But His idea of success and riches and kingship were all aimed at heaven, eternity, and pleasing the Father.
 He thought of all those things but not with regard to reaping reward here.
 That is how we are to view pride, we are to follow Christ.
 We are to be all things to all people so as to be accepted enough to present them the gospel.
-We are to be heavenly-minded so that we are some earthly good.
+We are to be heavenly-minded so that we have some earthly good.

 "For all that is in the world - the lust of the flesh, lust of the eyes, and the pride of life - is not of the Father but is of the world."
 When Jesus made that statement, what did He mean when He said "pride of life?"
 The word pride is the Greek word alazoneia (al-a-tzon-i'-a) which means "self-confidence; boasting, pride."
 It comes from the root word alazon (al-a-tzone') which means "braggart, boaster."
 It can be literally translated vagrancy and means "going where no one has authority to go."
 The implication is that one with the pride of life boasts about his life and his confidence lies in his life itself and all that his life can provide.
 But more than that, the implication is that the person knows in his heart that he stands on ground that belongs to God and boasts that he is the one that makes all this possible.
 He stands and takes credit for God's work and acts as a vagrant by standing in God's place.

-I believe that prideand the "pride of life" is the most rampant sin in Christendom today.
+I believe that pride and the "pride of life" are the most rampant sins in Christendom today.
 The fact that pride is accepted so widely and so openly by so many doesn't help.
-Add to this, the amount of people that are blurred in their definition of what pride is, plus the fact that pride comes so very easily to the sinning human, and you have a volatile mixture indeed.
+Add to this, the magnitude of people that are blurred in their definition of what pride is, plus the fact that pride comes so very easily to the sinning human, and you have a volatile mixture indeed.
 Every sin has a spark of rebellion which is at its core, and that spark is pride.

-The world is marching headlong toward accepting the Anti-christ to be their leader in place of the true LORD, Jesus Christ.
-As the world spins ever lower, the Christian must rise above it or be sucked down with the world toward destruction.
-At some point the Christian must say, "My attitude can't be as those around me.
+The world is marching headlong toward accepting the Anti-Christ to be their leader in place of the true LORD, Jesus Christ.
+As the world spins ever lower, the Christian must rise above it or be sucked down with it to destruction.
+At some point, the Christian must say, "My attitude can't be as those around me.
 Even if my attitude is strange to any that hear it, I must remain true to what is right."

 "Be of the same mind toward one another.
 Do not set your mind on high things, but associate with the humble.
 Do not be wise in your own opinion."
 (Romans 12:16)